 Amanda Hatherly, Director, NM Energy$mart Academy, Santa Fe Community College

-Your home should be a place where you feel safe and healthy.
-Unfortunately, many homes are not.
+Home should be a place where people feel safe and healthy.
+Unfortunately, many do not.
 Mold, asbestos, bad indoor air quality and other hazards are more common that most people think.
 This session explores what you can do to make your home -- or the homes you work in -- the safe haven a home should be.

 Jean Block, Owner, Jean Block Consulting

 Donations from private sources allow nonprofit agencies to be innovative in how they accomplish their mission.
 Donations also help them weather the ups and downs of government support.
 Jean Block, a nationally recognized consultant and trainer on nonprofit management, shares creative and fun ways to improve your fundraising program.

 Steven Michael Quezada, Bernalillo County Commissioner and Breaking Bad Actor